Supremekirb/EBME/DEVELOPMENT.md

 # Development Notes

+## Cloning

+When cloning the source code, please use `--recurse-submodules`.
+If you're using a git GUI, such as GitHub Desktop, this should happen automatically.
+In any case please ensure that `/eb-png2fts/` contains png2fts source code.

 ## Preresiquites

 EBME uses Python 3.12.7.
 I highly recommend using `pyenv` to manage multiple Python versions.
 You should create a virtual environment, or PySide6 will complain at you.
 Use `venv` or `virtualenv` for this.

 Once you've created the virtual environment, you should run `prepare_environment.py` to install modules and unpack .spec files.

-You should run `prepare_environment.py` periodically in case of changes to `ebme.spec.TEMPLATE` and png2fts.
+You should run `prepare_environment.py` periodically in case of changes to `ebme.spec.TEMPLATE` and installed Python packages.

 ## Build Instructions